epccs/RPUno/Hardware/README.md

         Pulse input for capacitive sensors HT, LT, MT, PT, VR, or OneShot.
         Optinal 10mA source for use with flow meters that have an open collector output.
         Two Analog Loops each with current sources from Vin.
-        Power off control to FT/Pulse (IO9) and Vin to Shield (IO2).
+        Currrent sources are turned off with DIO 9.
+        Power to the Shield Vin pin is turned off with DIO 2.
-        MCU power (+5V) is converted with an SMPS from the VIN output of the solar charge controller.
+        MCU power (+5V) is converted with an SMPS from the battery power.
 ```

 ## Uses

 ```
         Flow Meter Data Acquisition using Capture Hardware (ICP1).
-        20W PV is able to keep a Pi Zero with a WiFi dongle (see RPUpi shield) running through the night.
-        VIN to the shield can be powered down while the RPUno continues to run (also see RPUpi).
+        VIN to the shield can be powered down while the RPUno continues to run.
+        Power-maintained Bootstrap hardware e.g. starts a generator to pump some water on a blue moon.
 ```

 ## Notice